rtomasa/MkDocs_RePlay/docs/faq.md

 **Note about DPI (GPIO) A/V support:** DPI is not longer compatible with current hardware due to the lack of audio and interlaced video support, so GPIO A/V hardware solutions like vga666 or current RGB-Pi (cable and JAMMA) won't be supported anymore in RePlay OS.

-## Will it support image scrapping?
+## Will it support image scraping?
 No, it won't.
 The main goal of the system is to be super fast, easy, and easy to setup.
-Scrapping does not comply with this goal.
+Scraping does not comply with this goal.
 In addition, it is not even feasible from a technical point of view since the UI layout makes not possible to fit images on either LCD or CRT screens.

 ## Can I use other cores?